MarcoStb1993/rnexploration/rrt_nbv_exploration/README.md

 ### TreePathCalculator

 The TreePathCalculator monitors the robot's position in the map, so that the node closest to the robot is always known.
 When the robot moves from one node to the next, the TreePathCalculator updates the path from each particular node to the robot that is maintained in the node.
+This path can be retrieved for navigation.

 ### GainCalculator